Table of Contents

 The answer is: It depends.

-Instead of tracking individual SEO performance metrics (like backlinks or rankings), you need to define SEO success which will differ from client to client.
-That's why it's important to figure out your clients' goals while developing the SEO strategy.
+Instead of tracking individual SEO performance metrics (such as backlinks or rankings), you need to define SEO success, which will vary from client to client.
+That's why it's essential to figure out your clients' goals while developing the SEO strategy.

 For example, one client may want to increase their organic traffic, another wants credible backlinks from local directories, and a third could be targeting low-traffic but high-converting niche searches.